ZoroWang/DBR-Python-Build-Project/README.md

 ### Supported Symbologies
-*Depending on the needs of your business, we have you covered.
-We support all major barcodes symbologies across a variety of industries such as government, finance, retail, warehouse inventory, and healthcare.*
+*We support all major barcodes symbologies across a variety of industries such as government, finance, retail, warehouse inventory, and healthcare.*

 - **Linear Barcodes (1D)** :
     - Code 39 *(including Code 39 Extended)*